-Deposits and payments may be accepted via check, bank transfer or credit card (credit card processing fees apply).
-All deposits paid must be made in one lump sum and not from individual parents.
+Deposits and payments are accepted in our online portal via credit card or check ACH, direct from parents.
+Credit card processing fees apply.
 Another important thing to understand is that all deposits are non-refundable because as soon as we have received these from you, we in turn pay them out to our various suppliers to hold your places.
+Additionally all payment processing fees (credit card and check ACH) are also non-refundable.
 This is one of the reasons why we mandate travel protection which will generally cover independent cancellations for appropriate causes.

 STEP 6: Confirm your Travel Protection.

 After your first deposits have been paid is the time to confirm your Travel Insurance.
 Many schools have their own policy; others need to purchase it specifically for the trip.
 Travel Insurance is relatively inexpensive and very important.
 We require a copy of the key pages of each policy before you are issued your final travel details.
 If you need a referral, please contact us.
 We highly recommend purchasing a 'cancel for any reason' policy.
 For much more information on Travel Insurance, why it is important and what type of policy to purchase, please read our "Trip Leaders Guide for Educational Travel" shown on the Booking Resources tab.

 STEP 7: Talk to your Ambassador prior to departure.